 Signature rules are triggered by various conditions and exceptions.
 In the latest version of the software, you can create server-side signature rules based on email senders, recipients (including email direction), and keyword phrases found in an email body or subject.
-These settings are available in the Manage Signatures App and each set of conditions and exceptions has its own tab.
+These settings are available in the signature management app and each set of conditions and exceptions has its own tab.

 The newly released recipient-based settings are available on the Recipients tab (which replaced the Email direction tab).
 The program lets you add signatures to emails sent to: